ShenghaiWang/SwiftCodePatterns/README.md

 #  Swift Code Patterns

-While appreciating the power of Swift macros to help redue boilerplate code, we find it not straightforward(or not even possible due to its design goal limitation).
+While appreciating the power of Swift macros to help redue boilerplate code, we find it not straightforward(or not even possible due to its design goal limitation) in some cases.
 This package is to try bridge this gap to allow us to generate pattern code using templates based on some other piece of code.
 It is very practical for cases like generating: